aldanaroa/Computer-vision/README.md

 # Computer-vision
-# Code for the BLOCK NLM algorithm for 3d images
+## Code for the BLOCK NLM algorithm for 3d images
+Based in the Coupe 2008 paper